Shaurya Aur Anokhi Ki Kahani: Plot

 To separate Shaurya from Aastha and Anokhi, Tej plans to appoint him as the chairman of their college's new branch at Patiala.
-This is when Shaurya realises that he is falling for Anokhi.
+This is when Shaurya realizes that he is falling for Anokhi.
 He resigns as a professor from SIAC.
 Later in the night he saves Anokhi from being kidnapped.
-Next day, when Anokhi and Shaurya go to file a complaint, they see Ahir flirting with Anokhi and Anokhi not recognising it irks Shaurya, and the latter vents his frustration on Anokhi when she insists on knowing what's bothering him.
+Next day, when Anokhi and Shaurya go to file a complaint, they see Ahir flirting with Anokhi but Anokhi does not recognise it.
+Irked Shaurya vents his frustration on Anokhi when she insists on knowing what's bothering him.
 Anokhi couldn't tolerate the insult and decides to return to her hometown, Kapurthala.
 To stop Anokhi from leaving for Kapurthala, Shaurya asks her to appear for the Economics Preliminary examination.
 She tops the examination but is accused of cheating.
 She was on the verge of rustication, but Shaurya proves her innocence fighting against his own family.
 Even though she was proven innocent and despite Shaurya's insistence, she doesn't change her decision to leave the college.

 Elsewhere, Aastha and Shaan file for a divorce.
-Even though they separate legally, Shaan decides to start afresh with Aastha.
+Even though they separate legally, Shaan decides to start afresh with Aastha against his family's wishes.
 On the other hand, Shaurya convinces Anokhi to continue her studies at SIAC and arranges for a room in the college hostel for her to stay.
-Devi afraid of Shaurya-Anokhi's growing closeness contacts Shagun who was already in Chandigarh for some reasons.
+Devi afraid of Shaurya and Anokhi's growing closeness contacts Shagun who was already in Chandigarh for some reasons.
 Amidst this, Shaurya decides to inform Anokhi of his feelings and goes to Anokhi's hostel when she doesn't answer her calls.
 Drenched in the rain, he falls sick in her room and couldn't express.

-Later Shaurya decides to confess his love to Anokhi on Holi.
+Later, Shaurya decides to confess his love to Anokhi on Holi.
 However, his plans are spoiled because of ACP Ahir, who arrests Shaurya because of his personal grudge against him after Shaurya accidentally hit Ahir's car.
 At the police station, ACP Ahir reveals to Shaurya that he has feelings for Anokhi.
 Shaurya warns him to stay away from Anokhi.
 On the day of Holi, Anokhi eagerly anticipates Shaurya's arrival.
 However, she begins to worry when she sees Shaurya's family arrive at the college without him.
 She calls Shaurya to know his whereabouts but is surprised to hear ACP Ahir's voice on the other line, who tells her that Shaurya is in lock-up.
 Anokhi, flabbergasted, travels to the police station, confronts ACP, has a conversation with Shaurya and leaves.
-Anokhi returns to the college and soon finds Shaurya there as well (released from jail after apologizing to ACP Ahir just for Anokhi's sake).
+Anokhi returns to the college and soon finds Shaurya there as well, who is released from jail after apologizing to ACP Ahir just for Anokhi's sake.